-Since the Arab villages cannot expand, in order to meet the necessities of a growing population, Arabs are forced to build new houses literally on top of existing ones and on land once used for agriculture.
+Since the Arab villages cannot expand, in order to meet the necessities of a growing population, the Arabs of the Golan are forced to build new houses literally on top of existing ones and on land once used for agriculture.
 The impact on the economy of the Golan is devastating.
 Some products, like grapes, are no longer cultivated because of lack of space.

 16) Daneal, 14, and Amir, 17, bring up the wood in their third floor house.
 The lack of proper infrastructure and space affect the daily life of the Arab population of the Golan.
 Israel is in total control of the land use, roughly 470,000 dunams are allocated for grazing fields for livestock, 100,000 dunams for nature reserve parks, 100,000 dunams for military use and 845,000 dunams are allocated for agricultural use.

-17) Forest area in the Golan.
+17) A forest area in the Golan Heights.

-The breakdown of volcanic rocks has produced extremely fertile soil in the Golan.
-Prior to the occupation, the Golan produced grain, vegetables, milk, wool, honey, meat, eggs and fruit for the local population.
-Today Israel produces 7,500 tons of grapes for wine which amounts to 21% of Israel's total grape production and 38% of its exports; 7,000 tons of mangos a year (70% of which are exported) which amounts to 32% of Israel's total mango production; 25 million roses a year 90% of which are exported.
+From an agricultural perspective, the disintegration of volcanic rocks has produced an extremely fertile soil in the Syrian Golan.
+Prior to the 1967 occupation, the Golan produced grain, vegetables, milk, wool, honey, meat, eggs and fruit for the local population.
+Today Israel produces for example 7,500 tones of grapes for wine which amounts to 21% of Israel's total grape production and 38% of its exports.
+Israel produces 7,000 tones of mangos a year in the Occupied Golan which amount to 32% of Israel's total mango production, 70% of the mangos grown in the Occupied Golan are exported.
+Israel grows 25 million roses a year in the Occupied Golan, 90% of which are exported.